Gulab Jamun Recipe | Home Made Gulaab Jamun

 Expert Tips and FAQ's

-• The dough should be very soft dough.
-Once when I made it the dough was too hard and crumbly that resulted in hard gulab jamuns.
-Make sure the dough is little bit on the softer side, because once we leave it aside, they tend to harden up.
+• The dough should be very soft.
+Once, when I made the dough was too hard and crumbly, which resulted in hard gulaab jamuns.
+Make sure the dough is a little bit on the softer side because once we leave it aside, it tends to harden up.

 • You could garnish it with chopped nuts if you prefer.
 I like them clean and hence avoided any sort of garnish.